romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the correct syntax for defining custom environment variables in a step of a GitHub Actions workflow?
+Q: What is the correct syntax for defining custom environment variables in a step of a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 ```